 Therapy for Anxiety

-If you have been struggling with anxiety, the good news is that it can be treated with evidence-based therapies.
-Imagine going to that social event, your job, or school, and not being consumed with fear or apprehension.
-What if you could be comfortable in your own skin?
-I’d say that’s a “what if” scenario worth thinking about.
+If you’ve been struggling with anxiety, the good news is that it can be treated with evidence-based therapies.
+Imagine going to that social event, your job, or school, and not being consumed with fear, apprehension, or dread.
+So, what if you could be comfortable in your own skin?
+I’d argue that’s one “what if” scenario worth exploring.

-If you’d like help managing your anxiety, give me a call today so we can discuss how therapy for anxiety can help you.
+If you’d like help understanding and managing your anxiety, give me a call today so we can discuss how Therapy for Anxiety could help you.